Battle of Ourique: Legend

-In the legend, Henriques was visited before the battle by an old man who saw in a dream that Henriques would be victorious because God would intervene in his favour.
+In the legend, Henriques was visited before the battle by an old man who dreamed that Henriques would be victorious because God would intervene in his favour.
 He advised the nobleman to leave the encampment alone when he heard the bell of the local chapel.
-Riding off he was surprised by a ray of light that showed him (in one interpretation) the sign of the cross and Jesus Christ on a crucifix.
+Riding off, he was surprised by a ray of light that showed him (in one interpretation) the sign of the cross and Jesus Christ on a crucifix.
 Henriques knelt in its presence and heard the voice of Christ, who told him he would defeat the Almoravids, which he, through courage and his faith, succeeded the following day.

-The legend of the miracle of the Battle of Ourique served thus as a political instrument to defend Portuguese independence as divine will.
-Yet, the legend, possibly earlier, knows its first known record in the early 15th century by the monks of the Monastery of Santa Cruz, during the battles between John and the Kingdom of Castile.
+The legend of the miracle of the Battle of Ourique thus served as a political instrument to defend Portuguese independence as divine will.
+Yet, the legend, possibly earlier, has its first known record in the early 15th century by the Monastery of Santa Cruz monks, during the battles between John I and the Kingdom of Castile.
 Some modern authors claim that it is a creation of the monks, or forged by these, while not presenting evidence to support their theory, being, according to others, a long popular and royal belief tradition.
-The legend first appeared in the Crónica de Portugal de 1419 and was accepted as fact until Alexandre Herculano reexamined the event, judging it a "pious fraud", in his investigation in the middle of the 19th century.
+The legend first appeared in the Crónica de Portugal de 1419 and was accepted as fact until Alexandre Herculano reexamined the event, judging it a "pious fraud," in his investigation in the middle of the 19th century.